About

 Start a Session

-Occupational therapy will be provided at your home, a child’s school, a sensory gym and/or via online.
+Occupational therapy will be provided at your home, your child’s school, a sensory gym and/or online.

 What People Say